What Is A Health And Safety Management System

 Step 1: Spot the Risks

 Start by looking at every job, process, and piece of equipment.
-On top of that, ask simple questions: What could go wrong?
-In practice, who might be affected?
+Ask simple questions: What could go wrong?
 How likely is it to happen?
-Worth adding: use checklists, walk‑throughs, or even digital tools to capture these hazards.
+Use checklists, walk‑throughs, or even digital tools to capture these hazards.
+Who might be affected?
 The goal isn’t to create a mountain of paperwork but to build a clear picture of where danger lurks.

 Step 2: Build Policies That Stick